emqx/MQTTX/cli/README.md

 ### Windows

-Windows users should go to the MQTT X [release page](https://github.com/emqx/MQTTX/releases) and find the `exe` package for the corresponding system architecture, download it manually and execute.
+Windows users should go to the MQTTX [release page](https://github.com/emqx/MQTTX/releases) and find the `exe` package for the corresponding system architecture, download it manually and execute.

 ### NPM